niamhmimnagh/Event-Attribution/README.md

     nino_2002 <- nino_obs$nino_std[nino_obs$year == 2002] #' this is our 'factual' Nino state
 ```
 Here we examine several global climate models (GCMs) used in climate change studies.
-Each comes from a different modelling centre and has unique characteristics:
+Each comes from a different modelling centre and has unique characteristics.
+The SPEI values were calculated by Cook et. al., (2014) (available at: https://www.ldeo.columbia.edu/~jsmerdon/2014_clidyn_cooketal_supplement.html).

 ##### HadGEM2-ES (Hadley Centre Global Environment Model, version 2 - Earth System)